-They are allegories, narratives, parables, metaphors, similes, symbols, poetry, stories, visions, and figurative language.
+Religious texts are most often not literal history.
+They are allegory, narrative, parable, metaphor, simile, symbol, poetry, story, visionary, and figurative.
 They are not relating precise word-for-word conversations of the past, nor are they detailing literal events that took place.
-Yes, the Bible talks about many people and places that may have really existed in the past, and may even abstractly refer to events that really took place, but it is not a history book.
+Yes, the Bible talks about many people and places that may have really existed, and may even abstractly refer to events that really took place, but it is not a history book.

 An addition to the BHT, about the limits of knowledge.